Our Approach to Counselling

 I recognise that everyone is unique, formed by their life experiences and their genetic makeup.
 Because people are so different, it makes little sense to have a “one size fits all” approach.
 Instead, it seems logical to me to use counselling styles and techniques tailored to where each individual finds their self at that particular moment in time.
 In effect, I have a “counselling tool box” or “sewing kit” to draw on to help clients discover themselves and their own healing.

-Just as an enthusiastic quilter enjoys learning new techniques and growing their sewing kit, I enjoy attending further training courses and reading professional journals.
+Just as an enthusiastic quilter enjoys learning new techniques and growing their sewing kit, my approach to counselling means I enjoy attending further training courses and reading professional journals.
 This means that I can keep my skills sharp and learn new ways to benefit clients who choose to work with me.

 What is counselling like at Newcastle Counselling?